-For this procedure to produce any affect, the first character of each logical record of the file must be reserved for carriage control.
+For this procedure to produce any effect, the first character of each logical record of the file must be reserved for carriage control.
 This is done by specifying either A (ANSI control) or M (machine control) in the RECFM attribute for the file.
 If the record format specifies ANSI control, then the character '1' will be inserted in the first character position of the record.
 For machine control, a single record is written that contains the hexadecimal value of '8B' in its first character position.

+program EXAMPLE; var

-program EXAN var PRINT: to begin MPLE; ext;
+PRINT: to begin ext;

-(start n PAGE(PRIN end. ew page) T);
+(start new page) PAGE(PRINT);

+end.

-Figure 36.
+Figure 37.
 Using the dure PAGE proce-

-8.13.6 End of Line Condition
+8.13,6 End of Line Condition